akamai/terraform-provider-akamai/docs/data-sources/iam_roles.md

 # akamai_iam_roles

 Use `akamai_iam_roles` to list roles for the current account and contract type.
 The account and contract type are determined by the access tokens in your API client.
-Use the `roleId` from this operation to construct the `auth_grants_json` when creating or updating a user's auth grants.
+Use the `roleId` from this data source to construct the `auth_grants_json` when creating or updating a user's auth grants.

 ## Example usage